webfactor/laravel-backpack-instant-fields/README.md

 ### Search data source

-If needed you are free to use the `data_source` attribute from the original field blades which come with Laravel Backpack.
+If needed you are free to use the `data_source` and `method` attributes from the original field blades which come with Laravel Backpack.
 This is the URL that is triggered by the select2 field for searching.

 ### Request validation